jhonatantft/docker/jstools/README.md

  - webpack-cli

 ## Installation
 Assuming that you already have Docker installed.
-You need to able to run docker commands without sudo.
+Note: You should be able to run docker commands without sudo.

 ## Getting started
 - Build image